 The resolution passed 310-58, with more than 90 Democrats joining all Republicans in voting yes on the nonbinding resolution.

-Critics of the resolution have all condemned the murder of Mr. Kirk, but some have also said he that he disparaged Martin Luther King Jr., called the Civil Rights Act of 1964 a “huge mistake” and was an opponent of transgender rights.
+Critics of the resolution have all condemned the murder of Mr. Kirk, but some have said he disparaged Martin Luther King Jr., called the Civil Rights Act of 1964 a “huge mistake” and was an opponent of transgender rights.

 • Kerry Picket can be reached at kpicket@washingtontimes.com.